florianschanda/PyMPF/README.md

 Why "yet another" implementation?
   - This library supports RNA (MPFR does not)
   - This library supports subnormals and infinities (MPFR does, but only with tricks)
-  - This library uses IEEE or SMTLIB terminology where possible (unlike MPFR)
+  - This library uses IEEE or SMTLIB terminology where possible (MPFR tends to stick to more "maths" terminology)
-  - This library is done completely in Python unlike gmpy, mpmath, etc.
+  - This library is implemented completely in Python unlike gmpy, mpmath, etc.
-  - This library is an independent implementation so can be used to check Z3/CVC4
+  - This library is an independent implementation so can be used to check Z3/SymFPU
   - This library uses a stupid but simple algorithm to do rounding

 The main use of this library is random test-case generation for SMT-LIB.
 It has been used to validate the FP implementations of CVC4, Z3, MathSAT, SONOLAR, Alt-Ergo, Colibri, goSAT, and xsat; and has found bugs in all of them ;)

+# Requirements
+Python 3.5 or later.

+There is also a Python2 port, but I don't plan to maintain it (although do shout if you need it).

 # Installation
 This package is available on PyPI.
 To install simply run: